codenet/col733-cloud/storage-zookeeper.md

 Clients can "watch" changes to a path; Zookeeper notifies the client upon a change.
 This turns out to be a powerful pattern in decoupling writers from readers.
-Writers need not send separate messages to readers for updating their configuration; they just need to write.
-Readers will get notified by Zookeeper about the change.
+Writers need not send separate messages to readers for updating their configuration; they just write to Zookeeper.
+Zookeeper will notify readers about the change.

 * exists(path, watch)
 * getData(path, watch)